Turning Teen Summer Camp

 Description:

-This summer camp will involve fun and engaging activities in addition to instruction on body changes, boundaries, and healthy living.
-Our summer teen camp will utilize our Turning Teen curriculum for part of the day, and a focus activity for the other part.
-Focus activities including yoga, dance, music, and more!
-Open to all IDDs!
+This summer camp will involve fun and engaging activities in addition to instruction on boundaries, healthy living, and other topics relevant for teens!
+Our summer teen camp will utilize a modified Turning Teen curriculum (based on books by Terri Couwenhoven, M.S.) for part of the day, and a focus activity for the other part.
+Focus activities include dance, music, and more!

-Age range: 10-16 years
+Age range:

-• 1 week, Monday-Thursday with 4 classes total
+Monday-Thursday with 4 camp days total

 Instructors: